2026 Fax Security Checklist: SOC 2, MFA, and Audit Trails

 Monitoring & Operations

-• Fax events feed into centralized security monitoring
+• Fax authentication and activity events feed into centralized security monitoring

-• Alerts defined for failed logins, unusual access, and permission changes
+• Alerts defined for failed logins, unusual access patterns, and permission changes

-• Fax explicitly included in incident response plans
+• Fax explicitly included in incident response procedures

-• Evidence preserved before log rotation or purge
+• Evidence preserved during investigations before logs rotate or purge

-• Periodic reviews of MFA, roles, retention, and logs
+• Periodic reviews of MFA, access roles, retention policies, and log integrity

-• Access and configuration drift checked on a schedule
+• Configuration and access drift checked on a defined schedule

-• Tabletop exercises cover fax-related incidents and outages
+• Tabletop exercises include fax-related incidents and outages

 • Fax included in disaster recovery and continuity planning